 Many growers have heard that autoflowers produce smaller buds than other varieties, but this is something of a myth.
 The good news is that with the right care, autoflower buds can grow nice and big, and sometimes even larger than Sativa's and Indica's.

 For many years, autoflowering strains of cannabis were notably small compared to other varieties, and did not produce great yields, but nowadays, this is no longer the case.
 If you select the right autoflower strain for your requirements and take care of it properly, you can grow impressively large buds with great ease and enjoy super harvests.
-Follow our weed growing tips, and you will be able to maximise your autos in terms of taste and yield.
+Follow our weed growing tips, and you will be able to maximize your autos in terms of taste and yield.

 11 tips for bigger and better autoflower buds

 Autoflowers do well both indoors as outdoors, and you can finish blooming in the midsummer when the sun is at its most intense.
 However, because an autoflower grows and flowers a bit differently like cannabis plants that bloom based on the number of light hours, you also have to adjust your cultivation accordingly.